Vanilla sex: traditionally penis-vagina intercourse, typically in just two or three no-frills positions.

 I’m praising vanilla sex today in response to so many patients saying they’re dissatisfied with sex—who search for exotic techniques, go to Tantra workshops, or insist they need to explore non-monogamy.
 While some people find value in each of those things, I do patients a disservice if I say the equivalent of “Well, what do you expect?
 You’re depending on the McDonald’s of sex positions, so of course it won’t offer you much.”

 Rather, I challenge them to discuss the details of their sexual dissatisfaction.
-When people “I’m bored” or “I don’t like it” that should be the beginning of the conversation, not the end.
+When people say “I’m bored” or “I don’t like it” that should be the beginning of the conversation, not the end.
 I encourage people to go a little deeper.
 That’s when people talk about things like feeling alone during sex; feeling self-protective (either physically or emotionally) during sex; hiding their body, or attempting to prevent their body from scary things like wetting the bed or farting.

-And when people say they get distracted or their mind wanders during sex, I rephrase that as “I don’t focus enough during sex” or even “During sex, I don’t pay attention to what’s going on, or the ways in which I’m getting what I want.”
+And when people say they get distracted or their mind wanders during sex, I rephrase that as “I don’t focus enough during sex” or even “During sex, I don’t pay enough attention to what’s going on, or the ways in which I’m getting what I want.”

 Just like a simple position is no guarantee of boredom, an exotic set of activities is no guarantee of bliss.
 What makes any sexual experience enjoyable is the ability to be present; acceptance of one’s body just as it is; communication skills and the ability to negotiate activities with grace and good humor; and the ability to manage disappointment.
 Those things will ensure you get the most possible enjoyment from whatever sexual activities you do—including vanilla sex.